 Ted has had a four week homework project researching dinosaurs so whilst the dinner was cooking we hopped on the tube to look at the “real thing”.

-Fast forward to later that day and as I put the key in my front door, I swear I can smell beef on the bone stew before I’ve even got back into the house.
+Fast forward to later that day and as I put the key in my front door, I swear I can smell slow cooker beef on the bone stew before I’ve even got back into the house.

 Another way to save money is taking your lunch to work but in winter, chances are you fancy something warm rather than sandwiches.